tuxintrouble/sigbit/README.md

 When sending the command **:USR** (---... ..- ... .-.), the server will report the number of currently active users.

-When sending the command **:QTR** (---... --.- - .-.), the server answers with the current utc time.

 ## client morse commands

 > Note: some of the following commands may not have been implemented, yet